nerabits/Surge-Manual/README.md

 Surge is a web development and proxy utility.
 It is designed for developers and therefore requires professional knowledge to use.

+These four capabilities form the core workflow of Surge:

+* Takeover: You can take over the network connection sent by the device.
+Surge supports both proxy service and virtual NIC takeover.

+* Processing: You can modify the network requests and responses that have been taken over.
+This includes URL redirection, local file mapping, custom modification using JavaScript, and many other methods.

+* Forwarding: You can forward the taken over network requests to other proxy servers.
+This can be global forwarding or with a flexible rule system to determine an outbound policy.

+* Intercept: You can intercept and save specific data of network requests and responses, and you can also decrypt HTTPS traffic with MITM.

 ## Features

 * High Performance, Stability, and Efficiency: Surge can smoothly handle all network traffic with industrial-grade stability using minimum system resources.